• Skip to primary navigation

 Wondering how a session might unfold?
 The game is played in teams of two to four, with each player inside their own room, joining the rest of their group in a range of thrilling virtual worlds such as Ancient Egypt and The Moon.
 Throughout the 40-to-50-minute experience, players talk to each other, walk around, bend, throw objects and collaborate to solve the mission.

 Whether it’s a birthday party, team-building activity or hens or stag night, everyone aged eight and above can play.
-Set in a realm you’ve never experienced before, Virtual Room’s adrenaline-filled game is a great option for something fun to do with a group of friends.
+Set in a realm you’ve never experienced before, Virtual Room’s adrenaline-filled games are fun activities for kids and a great option for something fun to do with a group of friends of any age.

 TactSim’s airsoft games are one of the most unique things to do in Singapore.
 If you’ve never played before, airsoft is a competitive shooting sport where teams engage in skirmishes or scenario games against each other.
 You can find other similar shooting games such as paintball and laser tag in Singapore, but airsoft is currently only available at TactSim.
 In addition, TactSim is the first player versus player (PVP) airsoft arena in Singapore.